Jurickson Profar Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 17th in the league.
+- The Dodgers pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.

-- The Dodgers' 4.52 team ERA ranks 24th across all league pitching staffs.
+- The Dodgers have the 24th-ranked team ERA across all MLB pitching staffs (4.46).

-- Dodgers pitchers combine to rank 21st in baseball in home runs given up (96 total, 1.2 per game).
+- Dodgers pitchers combine to give up 96 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

 © 2023 Data Skrive.
 All rights reserved.